12 June 2024

 Future posts will probably be less personal, on the whole.
 I hope this is, at least in part, because I have less interest in myself and more interest in others [v.
 Alcoholics Anonymous, p 84].

 A.A. in these times of pandemic has been a great experience for me personally.
 Since mid-March 2020, I've attended online meetings on every continent that has them (Antarctica does not, due to insufficient bandwidth).
-I've been regularly attending meetings all over the US and Canada, as well as in Australia and South Africe.
+I've been regularly attending meetings all over the US and Canada, as well as in Australia and South Africa.
 It has also become much easier to find workshops, conventions, conferences, and meetings that focus on topics like Traditions, Concepts, The A.A.
 Service Manual, and A.A. history.
 These are topics that I love learning about.
 I've been sober almost 29 years, been involved in General Service for 25½ of those years, but I sometimes think I've learned more about General Service in the last 16 months than in all the time before.
 Maybe not.
 Maybe it just feels that way.

 19 August 2010